patmorin/patmorin.github.io/problems/gridobstacle.md

 permalink: grid-obstacle.html
 categories: openproblem
 ---
-This is stuff I've been working on with Saeed Mehrabi and Paz Carmi following up on [some work he did][biedl-mehrabi] with Therese Biedl.
+This is stuff I've been working on with other CG Lab Members following up on [some work of Saeed Mehrabi and Therese Biedl][biedl-mehrabi].

 A *non-blocking grid obstacle representation* of a planar graph $G$ is (equivalent to) a planar drawing of $G$ in which, for every pair $u,w\in V(G)$, the drawing contains an x-y-monotone path from $u$ to $w$ if and only if $uw\in E(G)$.
 Here are some things we have been able to show: